AI Web FeedsAI Web FeedsOpen web AI reader

 Docs shellstatic docs, content rendering, and navigationapp/docs, content/docs, docs UI components

-Public search and reader appcatalog, search, recommendations, saved state, and reader UXapp/search, app/feeds, components/search, browser state helpers
+Public reader workspacecatalog, article search, saved state, and reader UXapp/(home), app/feeds components, browser state helpers

-Adminoperational dashboards, telemetry inspection, and admin session enforcementapp/admin, components/admin, lib/admin-auth.ts
+Adminoperational dashboards, telemetry inspection, and admin session enforcementapp/admin, components/admin, lib/auth.ts, lib/admin-auth-new.ts

 Backend proxyroute handlers that normalize browser requests and forward them to Python servicesapp/api/**, lib/backend.ts, anonymous identity helpers